We have been often asked by users if they should give admin access to plugin developers for fixing bugs on their website?

 Why Developers May Need Admin Access to Your Website?

-When you report a bug, the first thing most good developers do is try to reproduce the issue on their testing site.
+When you report a bug and ask for support, the first thing most good developers do is try to reproduce the issue on their testing site.

 When a plugin developer is testing their plugin, they don’t have any other plugins activated, and they’re using the default WordPress theme.

 This is why sometimes the bug that you encounter is specific to your site.
 Maybe it’s a bug with a theme that you’re using or with a combination of other plugins that you have installed.

 In order for plugin developers to fix the bug, they must know what’s causing the issue.
 This is why they ask for your WordPress admin access, so they can have all the same variables.